-With a number of old churches in the area for a real focal point come Easter, with festivities taking place throughout the long weekend, on Good Friday, it’s tradition to re-enact the ‘Passion of the Christ’, whereby the Community Council President carries the cross from Agios Onouphrios Chapel to St Evaggelistria church, as the rest of the village follows suit.
+With a number of old churches in the area forming a real focal point come Easter, festivities take place throughout the long weekend.
+On Good Friday, it’s village tradition to re-enact the ‘Passion of the Christ’, which sees the Community Council President carrying the cross from Agios Onouphrios Chapel to St Evaggelistria church, as the rest of the village follows suit.
 On Easter Sunday, you can enjoy traditional games in the village square at 3pm.

 Insider tip: Yiannis Tavern (tel: +357 26 633353) dishes up some great local meze fare that makes for an ideal Easter holiday feast!